libretro/docs/docs/guides/roms-playlists-thumbnails.md

 Users can set a custom thumbnail (i.e. a thumbnail that is different from the one automatically provided by RetroArch) by following the process below.

 !!!
 Terminology Note: "Game Name"
-    The term _Game Name_ refers to the name displayed within RetroArch and within a playlist, _not_ to the filename of the underlying file on the computer or device.  _Game Name_ in this document is synonymous with playlist item label, playlist entry, or content name.
-Game names are often assigned automatically after a file import scan and a database lookup, though the user can manually game names by choosing a game in a playlist and using "Rename" in the menu.
+    The term _Game Name_ refers to the name displayed [within a playlist in RetroArch](#retroarch-playlist-scanner), _not_ to the filename of the underlying file on the computer or device.  _Game Name_ in this document is synonymous with playlist item label, playlist entry, content name, game title.

-- Name a PNG image file with a base filename that matches a game title displayed in a playlist.  _Example_: if the game name is `Q-Bert's Qubes`, the intended image file must be named `Q-Bert's Qubes.png` _(See below for additional flexible name matching options.)_
+- __File & Name__.
+Name a PNG image file with a base filename that matches a game title displayed in a playlist.  _Example_: if the game name is `Q-Bert's Qubes`, the intended image file must be named `Q-Bert's Qubes.png` _(See below for additional flexible name matching options.)_
-- Place the PNG in the [correct folder](#thumbnail-folder-paths) for the relevant playlist.
+- __Location.__ Place the PNG in the [correct folder](#thumbnail-folder-paths) for the relevant playlist.

-__Use a compatible image type.__ In RetroArch versions later than 1.19.1, image formats other than PNG can be enabled (jpg, bmp, tga).
+- __Use a compatible image type.__ In RetroArch versions later than 1.19.1, image formats other than PNG can be enabled (jpg, bmp, tga).

-__Replace invalid characters.__ The thumbnail's base filename should exactly match the game's title displayed in the playlist with an important exception.
+- __Replace invalid characters.__ The thumbnail's base filename should exactly match the game's title displayed in the playlist with an important exception.
 The characters `` &*/:`<>?\| `` in playlisted game titles must be replaced with `_` in the corresponding thumbnail filename.

-**Flexible name matching.** RetroArch versions 1.17.0 or later will automatically attempt up to 3 different match techniques to associate a playlist item with a [properly located](#thumbnail-folder-paths) thumbnail image file, in the following order:
+**Flexible name matching.** RetroArch versions 1.17.0 or later will attempt up to 3 different match techniques to associate a playlist item with a [properly located](#thumbnail-folder-paths) thumbnail image file, in the following order:

 1. __ROM file name <-> .png file name match__.
 A ROM file `Q-Bert's Qubes (USA) (1983).a26` would receive the thumbnail `Q-Bert's Qubes (USA) (1983).png` if it exists, regardless of how the game name appears in the RetroArch interface.
 2. __Game name <-> .png file name match__. `Q*Bert's Qubes (USA)` in a playlist would receive the thumbnail `Q_Bert's Qubes (USA).png` if it exists. `*` is an invalid character and must be replaced with `_` in the image filename.
 3. __Short game name <-> .png file name match__.
-Same as method 2, but only up to first round bracket: `Q-Bert's Qubes (USA) (1983) (Parker Brothers) [h]` in a playlist would receive `Q_Bert's Qubes.png` thumbnail if it exists.
+Same as method 2, but only up to first round bracket: `Q-Bert's Qubes (USA) (1983) (Parker Brothers) [h]` in a playlist would receive `Q-Bert's Qubes.png` thumbnail if it exists.

 ### Thumbnail folder paths
 Thumbnail image files must be stored in subfolders according to this structure: